10 Best FREE Card Sorting Tools

 Keep in mind, all tools have a FREE version of their products, which is usually enough to perform a simple exercise.

-Here is the quick comparison of all online card sorting tools in the table.
+Here is the quick comparison of all online UX card sorting tools in the table.

 My list of online card sorting tools